Igalia/phpreport/docs/user/reports.rst

 .. figure:: i/user-details-screen.png

 This report details the work of the logged user between two dates.
-It shows the time spent in every project and customer.
+It shows the time spent in every project.

 In the top of the screen some basic data of the user is shown: its login and the groups it belongs to.
 Then there are two date inputs to insert the report